WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 You edit content in plain text files using Markdown—a minimalist way of formatting that makes your writing cleaner.
 You’ll find this method efficient and straightforward.

-Customization is still possible but done through YAML files.
+Customization is still possible, but it is done through YAML files.
 It’s a bit different.
 If you’re okay with some coding, the experience can be pretty rewarding.

-However, Grav might feel too bare-bones for those who want a ton of options and features right off the bat.
-It’s great for those who prefer speed and straightforwardness, though.
+However, Grav might feel too bare-bones for those who want a wide range of options and features right from the start.
+It’s excellent for those who prefer speed and straightforwardness, though.

 With Auto Page Rank, you can measure how quickly your Grav CMS site ranks in search results.
 Its simplicity might save you time in tweaking settings, but knowing where you stand in SEO is key.